|Best for YouTube beginners (Windows)||NCH VideoPad||SEE IT||

 Final thoughts on selecting the best video editing software for YouTube

 Adobe’s Premiere Pro is our choice for the best video editing software for YouTube.
 Advanced editing tools and easy integration with other Adobe products—specifically Photoshop, AfterEffects, and Premiere Rush—make it the software of choice among professionals.
-And while the complexity of the program steepens Premiere Pro’s learning curve, beginners can start cutting footage after just a few online tutorials.
+And while the program’s complexity steepens Premiere Pro’s learning curve, beginners can start cutting footage after just a few online tutorials.